Agilicus/kustomize-plugins/agilicus/v1/apigenerator/README.md

 fully specify all of the endpoints.
 Use this if your API container is > 1 API endpoint (e.g. if you have a container that is /v1/foo, /v1/bar, /v2/foo, you must specify all those).

+-To add a secret or configmap, you can specify the path it should be mounted on its name

 So, as an example: